richardcavell/BASICloader/README.txt

 It is written in standard C (C89) and does not rely on any external libraries or header files outside of the standard C library.
 The Makefile is intended for GNU Make.
 If you don't have GNU Make, you will have to compile BASICloader manually.
+This won't be difficult.

-Currently BASICloader supports the following computers:
+Currently BASICloader supports the following target computers:

   * TRS-80 Color Computer 1 and 2
   * TRS-80 Color Computer 1 and 2 with Extended Color BASIC